-- Please be on the lookout for additional information about our upcoming winter programs and any potential changes.
+- Please be on the lookout for additional information about our upcoming spring programs and any potential changes.
 Check out our Facebook page for the most up to date information.

-- Three Fires Council will continue to update and distribute additional materials, as well as programs for Cub Scouts via our Digital Scouting Resources page; including the Adventures in a Box Program.
+- Three Fires Council will continue to update and distribute additional materials, as well as programs for Cub Scouts via our Digital Scouting Resources page; including Virtual Dens and the Adventures in a Box Program.

 2021 Day Camps